 There may be conflicts related to obligations that senior investment professionals of Churchill and members of its investment committee have to other clients.
+There may be conflicts related to the investment and related activities of TIAA, Nuveen and Churchill.

 The senior investment professionals and members of the investment committee of each Investment Team serve or may serve as officers, directors, members or principals of entities that operate in the same or a related line of business as we do, or of investment funds, accounts or other investment vehicles sponsored or managed by Churchill or its affiliates.
 Similarly, Churchill may have other clients or other accounts with similar, different or competing investment objectives as us.
 In serving in these multiple capacities, they may have obligations to other clients or investors in those entities, the fulfillment of which may not be in our best interests or in the best interest of our shareholders.
 For example, Messrs.
-Kencel, Strife and Schwimmer have and will continue to have management responsibilities for other investment funds, including NC SLF Inc., a BDC, and other accounts or other investment vehicles sponsored or managed by affiliates of Churchill.
+Kencel, Strife and Schwimmer have and will continue to have management responsibilities for other investment funds, including NC SLF Inc., a closed-end fund registered under the 1940 Act, Nuveen Churchill Private Capital Income Fund, a BDC, and other accounts or other investment vehicles sponsored or managed by affiliates of Churchill.
 Churchill seeks to allocate investment opportunities among eligible accounts in a manner that is fair and equitable over time and consistent with their respective allocation policies.
 In addition, Churchill or its affiliates also may earn additional fees related to the securities in which the Company invests, which may result in conflicts of interests for the senior investment professionals and members of the investment committee making investment decisions.
-For example, Churchill and its affiliates may act as an arranger, syndication agent or in a similar capacity with respect to securities in which the Company invests, in which case Churchill and its affiliates receive compensation from the issuers of such securities, which compensation would be paid to them separately from management fees paid by the Company.
-Additionally, affiliates of Churchill may act as the administrative agent thereunder.
+For example, Churchill and its affiliates may act as an arranger, syndication agent or in a similar capacity with respect to securities in which the Company invests, in which case Churchill and its affiliates of Churchill may act as the administrative agent on credit facilities under which such securities are issued, which may contemplate additional compensation to such affiliates for the service of acting as administrative agent thereunder.